-Reception class is taught by Mrs Gray and Miss Trish is the teaching assistant.
+Reception class is taught by Mrs Gray and Miss Jewell is the teaching assistant.
 Information about the children’s learning journey can be found on our information for parents sheet and our class page below.

 We would all like to welcome you as your child starts their learning journey with us at St Mary’s Catholic Primary School.
 We know they will do some fantastic learning during their first year and have great fun along the way !